How to Track Keyword Positions | Choose Right SEO Keywords

 - How to import keywords from another website

 - How to simultaneously add keywords to multiple websites

 What are Good SEO Keywords?

 SEO keywords are those words and phrases that you should use in your content to make it visible for users (your potential customers) when they’re searching for something via search engines.
-It means that you have to make sure that you’ve done some proper research and know exactly who your target audience is and what it is looking for.
+It means that you have to make sure that you’ve done some proper marketing research and know exactly who your target audience is and what it is looking for.
 It’s not only about schemes and approaches but about speaking the same language as your potential customers.
 And this is exactly where keywords come to help you build that bridge.

-Keywords are key, but you have to constantly track their positions in order to know whether or not a chosen strategy is working.
+Keywords are key, but you have to constantly track keyword positions in order to know whether or not a chosen strategy is working.
 This is when SEO tools come into play.
 But in order to let these instruments help you succeed in SEO, you need to add relevant keywords first to give them something to work on.
 And yes, this is what this blog post is going to be about.
 So let’s get straight to the point of how you can add keywords to your website with Wincher.

 For today’s example, I took www.wincher.com.
-As you can see, from the screenshot below, currently there are 0 keywords added.
+As you can see, from the screenshot below, currently there are zero keywords added.
 And this is what I’m about to fix with you.
 This page, by the way, is always going to be your starting point in Wincher, because it displays all the websites you’re tracking as an overview.
 To open a dashboard of a specific website just click on it from here.